val7304/flashcards/readme_ci.md

 4. SonarCloud reads `sonar-project.properties`
 5. Displays results (Bugs, Code Smells, Coverage, Duplications)

-SonarCloud is triggered only on the `main` branch because the free plan supports a single branch.
+SonarCloud is only triggered on the `main` branch because the free plan only supports this branch

 [See the full analysis on SonarCloud](https://sonarcloud.io/project/overview?id=val7304_flashcards)

-##  Code Quality & Continuous Inspection

-The project uses SonarCloud to analyze:

-- Bugs
-- Code Smells
-- Vulnerabilities
-- Test coverage (JaCoCo)
-- Code duplication

-> The Quality Gate must be **Green** for the CI/CD pipeline to be validated.

 ---